 The Great Ear Piercing: Why This Rite of Passage is Painful (On Many Levels)

-I was only kidding when I said it.
+Once upon a time, I was only kidding when I said the following to my daughter:

 “Hey, Sweetie.
 Do you think you want to try to get your ears pierced again?”